StaymanHou/problem_solving_algorithm/1_overview.md

 Likewise, I believe that to a lot of good engineers, craftsmanship is something we hold dear to our hearts.
 And I believe that in a way it reflects the creative and systematic nature of the image of our creator God.
 Just like he created things according to their kinds, then looked at his creation and said it was good.

 However, as much as I believe that this attitude is important to the success of an engineer and that the pursuit of perfection is essential, making sure that your solution solves the problem, nothing more nothing less, and finding that balance is also critical in the practical setting.
-We will talk about this more in chapter 4.
+We will talk about this more in Chapter 4.

 > \[Example\] Image a colleague comes to you asking you to help him/her find the greatest number in a file.
 BTW, it's likely to be just a one-time thing.
 Let's say the following code is what you come up with.